The Sir Richard Williams Foundation conducts its operations independently and has no political or industry ties.

 Gus McLachlan has been responsible for generating Australian Defence capability in cyber space, electronic warfare and command and control systems.
 He completed two years as Head of Army Modernisation, during which time he worked closely with industry to commence a major recapitalisation of Army equipment and to network the systems of the Army.

-Gus was made an Officer in the Order or Australia (AO) for his contribution to Army Modernisation.
+Gus was made an Officer in the Order or Australia (AO) for his contribution to Army Modernisation and awarded the United States Legion of Merit by Secretary James Mattis for his service in the international coalition force in Afghanistan.

-Katherine is also a board member of the Sir Richard Williams Foundation, a strategic think tank on Air Power and Defence issues and has served as a committee member of the Submarine Institute of Australia.
-She is a founding member of the Defence and National Security Media Association, a group of Australia’s leading Defence and National Security journalists.
+She has served as a committee member of the Submarine Institute of Australia and as a board member for the National Institute of Security Resilience.
+She was a founding member of the Defence and National Security Media Association, a group of Australia’s leading Defence and National Security journalists.